Finndersen/LEDuino/README.md

 ## Requirements

  - Ardunio-compatible micocontroller.
 Bare minimum of 8kB of RAM and 32kB Flash for a basic linear pattern mapping configuration.
 At least 16kB RAM, 64kB Flash and decent CPU is required for spatial pattern mapping or multiple concurrent patterns, depending on the complexity of your project.
-A [Teensy 3.1+](https://www.pjrc.com/teensy/index.html) works great (can comfortably run complex pattern configurations at 100+ FPS)
+A [Teensy 3.1+](https://www.pjrc.com/teensy/index.html) works great (can comfortably run complex pattern configurations on 300+ LEDs at 100+ FPS)
  - [FastLED](http://fastled.io/) Library
  - Individually addressable LED strip compatible with FastLED (e.g. Neopixel, WS2801, WS2811, WS2812B, LPD8806, TM1809, and [more](https://github.com/FastLED/FastLED/wiki/Chipset-reference))